mitrenga/manicminer/README.md

 MANIC MINER
 =====================
-The legendary MANIC MINER game in retro style Sinclair ZX Spectrum for all modern web browsers.
+The legendary MANIC MINER game in retro style for all modern web browsers.

+## About
+Originally written in 1983 by Matthew Smith.
+This port it isn't emulator or binry copy, but it is based on the original ZX Spectrum version.

 Supported:
 - keyboard